Editor’s Note: This post has been updated with new links and content.

 This could be a new offer of an eBook that requires them to give you their email address.

-Most marketers stop marketing as soon as someone becomes a paying client or makes a purchase.
+Most marketers stop marketing as soon as someone becomes a client or makes a purchase.

 Guess they haven’t heard the saying “a buyer, is a buyer, is a buyer”.

-According to research by Adobe, in the US, 41% of overall revenue comes from repeat customers.
+According to research by Adobe, 41% of revenue in the US comes from repeat customers.

-The average revenue per visit for repeat purchasers in the US is 497% higher compared to regular shoppers.
+And the average revenue per visit for repeat purchasers in the US is 497% higher than regular shoppers.

-There’s a huge untapped potential in retargeting to your existing customers.
+There’s major potential in retargeting your existing customers.
 By setting up the right Facebook Custom Audiences and developing a retargeting strategy, you can significantly boost your sales numbers.

-If you’re able to track the conversions on your home page, there’s always a potential for attracting further sales with Facebook ads.
+If you can track the conversions on your home page, there’s always a potential for attracting further sales with Facebook ads.

-Set up a Custom Audience of the people who have visited your thank-you page and use this audience in a retargeting campaign for upselling.
+By setting up a Custom Audience of the people who have visited your thank-you page, you can retarget this audience with upselling opportunities.

-For example, if someone buys coffee beans from you, upsell with an irresistible kettle offer.
+If someone buys coffee beans from you, for example, you can upsell with an irresistible kettle offer.